Elderjs/plugins/packages/markdown/README.md

 plugins: {
   '@elderjs/plugin-markdown': {
     routes: [], // if all of your markdown lives in ./src/routes/blog/, you'd add 'blog' to this array.
+    useSyntaxHighlighting: false // This plugin ships with syntax highlighting ability for your convenience.
+Recommend setting true for technical blogs.
+See below for customizing options
   }
 }
 ```